-Interpretation: For the current reporting period, South Plains College's fall to spring retention rate for full-time students requiring remediation is 75%, three percentage points below the state percentage rate.
-The rate is two percentage points above the Perkins benchmark for technical students.
+Interpretation: For the current reporting period, South Plains College's fall to spring retention rate for full-time students requiring remediation is 77%, one percentage points below the state percentage rate.
+The rate is one percentage points below the Perkins benchmark for technical students.
 The standard is met for the most recent period.